 It's exciting to be a part of God's plan, to be out serving and caring for the poor and vulnerable.
-But let us never forget that we, too, are poor and vulnerable in our own ways-and often those who we go to serve end up serving us.
+But let us never forget that we, too, are poor and vulnerable in our own ways-and often those we serve end up serving us.
 Let us never be too proud to accept what others give.
 Let us remind ourselves that there is much to be learned from each person we encounter.